 The veins are tricky to follow and many cutters use saw to cut and split the boulder rough and colours can be spectacular with all colours of the rainbow.

-A split is when miner has cut piece boulder rough and sees good vein of colour, he will put nick along this vein colour with his saw blade and the rock will split open revealing the opal colours.
-Sometimes it looks like both pieces have been polished so splits are popular in making earrings as very hard to get 2 pieces of opal matching in colour.
+A split is when miner has cut piece boulder rough and sees good vein of colour, he will put nick along this vein colour with his saw blade and the rock will split open revealing the Opal colours.
+Sometimes it looks like both pieces have been polished so splits are popular in making earrings as very hard to get two pieces of Opal matching in colour.

 Ironstone from Koroit has interesting pattern so unique to this region, sometimes no or very little colour but miners call this black n white and patterns are so interesting and good natural look.

-These thin colour bars need good cutters with experience and new cutters can easily rub the opal colour off with incorrect opal cutting equipment or sharp diamond wheels so best practise at your local lapidary club before cutting good opal rough
+These thin colour bars need good cutters with experience and new cutters can easily rub the Opal colour off with incorrect Opal cutting equipment or sharp diamond wheels so best practice at your local lapidary club before cutting good Opal rough.

 Was this article helpful?2 people found this article helpful